 Our article "How Climate Model Complexity Influences Sea Ice Stability", Wagner & Eisenman, Journal of Climate (2015), is discussed in the Scripps Research Highlight "Arctic Sea Ice Loss Likely To Be Reversible".

-My work on the mechanics and state of the polar sea ice covers has featured in a number of mainstream media - here are the main ones (that I'm aware of):
+My field work has featured in a number of mainstream media - here is a selection:

 Up Close With A Sea Ice Physicist, Wild Culture (Jan 2013)

 Opération Calotte Glaciaire, ARTE (four french shorts aired Oct 2011)